3mmaRand/R4BABS/emails/27C/week-8-follow-up.md

     Service](https://www.york.ac.uk/it-services/tools/vds/) for set up
     instructions.
 If you use the VDS you do not need to install R, RStudio or any packages
+-   All the code I use to write the materials (Data Analysis in R site or the book) including code "answers" is available

 Don't forget that any progress is better than none